 Your Stories Suddenly Seem Irrelevant.
 Even if you can get yourself to sit down and write right now, crisis conditions can create an existential angst that causes you to question whether what you’re writing is still relevant, important, or helpful to others.
 Personally, I haven’t been able to write in days.
-Prior to this outbreak I was working on a darkly whimsical fairy tale about a monkey and a bear that escape from the circus.
-I thought it was relevant and deep—the story deals with themes of feminism, transformation, and survival under capitalism.
+Prior to this outbreak I was working on a story that felt relevant and deep.
 But under the bright light of a viral pandemic, stories that once seemed deeply significant can suddenly feel like irrelevant fluff.

 You Don’t Know How to Do Anything Different.
 Let’s face it—your pre-pandemic writing life was created to work well with your pre-pandemic life life.
 Now that your life has changed, you need to change your writing habits, too… But you don’t know how to do anything different.
 So you either freeze up and get nothing done, or try to ignore what’s happening and charge ahead like nothing has changed.
 Neither of these techniques work well, though.
 Now that your life is different, you need to do something different with your writing.